YingChen7/SELMA3D_challenge-submission-example/README.md

 *  Call the [save](save.sh) bash script using the command:
         ```./save.sh```

-   This will create a container image of the algorithm for SELMA3D challenge.
+   This will create a container image of your algorithm for SELMA3D challenge.
 ### Step 4 : Use the github repo for Grand Challenge submission (optional)
 *  Fork this repository to a new repository under your GitHub account.
 *  In your repository, complete Step 1 and Step 2 to implement and test your solution.